Kerenekitamuliko/personal-website/README.md

-# Personal website for my Profile -Keren Kitamuliko
+#Personal website for my Profile - Keren Kitamuliko

-This Personal website is made for my profile using HTML, CSS and JavaScript.
+This is a Personal website made using the following languages: HTML, CSS and JavaScript.